 Since the 1970’s Eastern Mennonite Seminary has offered credit for various pastoral training programs by extension in southeastern Pennsylvania.
 In 2008 the EMS extension located in Lancaster, Pa. was approved as a complete degree site.

-Eastern Mennonite Seminary is a graduate division of Eastern Mennonite University.
+Eastern Mennonite Seminary is a graduate division of EMU.
 The seminary is an accredited member of the Association of Theological Schools since 1986.
 It is approved as an institution for the training of candidates for ordination in the United Methodist Church.
 Eligible students may receive educational benefits from the Veterans Administration.